abalter/mywebsite/content/left-sidebar.md

 ARIEL BALTER, Ph.D

 >"Don't believe everything you think." &mdash; _Allan Lokos_
->"Science is the systematic elimination of opinion." &mdash; _Allan Lokos_
+>"True science is the systematic removal of opinion from fact. " &mdash; _Allan Lokos_

 ## About this website:
 I built this website using the [AttoWeb](http://attoweb.org) framework